The Implications of Big Data, Machine Learning, and AI on Marketing Automation

 Increased Engagement Rates

 Big data, machine learning, and AI can also influence consumer engagement when it comes to marketing automation.
 With deeper insight into consumer demographics, socio-economic data, and geographical patterns, marketers can make proactive changes to their digital marketing strategies.
 The only way to begin influencing online behavior and email interactions is to truly understand the numbers behind the actions.
-It’s important for marketers to remember that personalized email marketing is now expected by individual consumers and B2B audiences alike.
+Marketers must keep in mind that personalised email marketing has now become expected by both individual consumers and B2B audiences.
 Leveraging this data to work for a brand in the smartest way possible can help increase engagement rates and win business.

 Higher Retention Rates

-In terms of what marketers have to consider, using advanced technology to win new business is only one side of the coin.
-They can also use these newfound metrics and consumer insights to increase current retention rates.
-If a consumer purchased something or engaged with a product offering, they still warrant communication, and often they will provide the richest data a marketer can collect.
-If current customers feel more relaxed and comfortable with a certain e-commerce brand, they will likely offer up more information about themselves in exchange for promotions or deals.
-Marketers can then retool this new data and create extremely personalized experiences that make a product so valuable that it becomes fiscally irresponsible for a current customer to leave.
+Using advanced technology to win new business is only one small aspect of marketing.
+Marketers can also use these newfound metrics and consumer insights to increase current retention rates, which is just as important.
+If a consumer purchased something or engaged with a product offering, they should still receive personalised communications, and in turn, will often provide the richest data a marketer can collect.
+If current customers feel more relaxed and comfortable with a certain ecommerce brand, they will likely offer up more information about themselves in exchange for promotions or deals.
+Marketers can then retool this new data and create extremely personalised experiences that can make a product so valuable that it becomes fiscally irresponsible for a current customer to leave without purchasing.

-While some brands are incredibly experimental, trying new methods of personalization such as Bluetooth, advanced profiling algorithms, and even machine learning and AI, most are just starting to nail down the fundamentals.
-In order to stay competitive and relevant to consumers, however, organizations must continue innovating to improve the journey for those that interact with their brand—even if just starting to test personalization strategies.
+While some brands are incredibly experimental and aren’t hesitant to try new methods of personalisation including Bluetooth, advanced profiling algorithms, and even machine learning and AI, most are just dipping their toes into these new strategies.
+In order for brands to remain competitive and relevant to consumers, they must continue innovating to improve the journey for those that interact with their brand—even if just starting to test personalisation strategies.